 In truth, they were dying, but I appreciated her generous reaction.

-Annie was wearing gray sweatpants and a shrunken black t-shirt that slinked suggestively along her abdomen.
+Annie was wearing gray sweatpants and a shrunken black t-shirt slinked suggestively along her abdomen.
 She didn't look like a virgin.
 She looked like a girl who had lost her virginity in high school.
 But then, she never had looked like a virgin.
 The second girl I slept with looked like a virgin, and she had been with six.

 "I should put these in water," Annie said.